By Mark Simpson

 Unless you’re just jealous.
 Or penises frighten you.
 (Admittedly, Biserta’s is slightly scary.)

-And, Captain Peacock, isn’t a spot of polishing, French or otherwise, the usual way to deal with tarnishing?
+And, Captain Peacock, isn’t a spot of polishing, the usual way to deal with tarnishing?

 I could understand if the FDNY was worried that Biserta’s hot body might be starting more fires than it puts out.
 Instead it seems like just another example of the puritanical American Phalliban trying to turn back the commodification cock that American consumerism started ticking.
 In the UK its difficult to imagine that a topless fireman calendar would be banned because one of them had once got their big pump out on video.
 Instead, they’d probably be given their own TV show.
 Over in France, the Dieux du Stade calendars featuring starkers professional rugby players covered in baby oil with their balls out sells like hot croissants – and no scandal erupts.